ajfisher/interchange-firmata/README.md

 This will pull in the relevant latest version of arduino firmata to the project.

-Other dependencies include at least version 1.6.6 of the arduino in order to build the hex files.
+Other dependencies include at least version 1.6.6 of arduino in order to build the hex files.

 ### Building hex files